antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - Middleware handles language detection and redirection.
 - SEO is optimized with proper hreflang tags for language variants.
 - Content is organized in language-specific directories for easy management.

+## Security Considerations

+- No sensitive data is currently stored or processed on the client.
+- Form submissions will implement CSRF protection when connected to a backend.
+- Content Security Policy will be implemented for production.
+- Regular dependency updates to address security vulnerabilities.

+## Future Technical Considerations

+- Potential migration to a headless CMS for content management
+- Implementation of server-side form validation and processing
+- Addition of user authentication for personalized experiences
+- Integration with analytics and tracking tools
+- Implementation of A/B testing capabilities
+- Expansion to additional languages and regions